fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/intro.md

 ## This week: Documenting your work

-An overview to documentation and websites, and where to find out more:
+An overview to documentation and websites, and where to find out more.

 ## Why?

-:construction:

 **[Craft is a science](https://faberfutures.com/projects/the-ginkgo-creative-residency/)**
 * Got to keep notes (when you do it, and when you come back to repeat it)